ayounis90/wordpress/README.md

-# Basic WordPress Deployment with Basic DevOps Tools
+# WordPress Deployment with Basic DevOps Tools & workflows

+## Overview

 This project's goal is to deploy a simple WordPress site in AWS using: